heinsaar/kaizen/README.md

 You'll need the GCC compiler for Linux or MSVC (comes with Visual Studio) for Windows development.

-The project is probably more backward-compatible, but at the moment is being developed and tested with the following tools:
+The project is probably more widely and more backward-compatible, but at the moment is being developed and tested with the following tools:

 1. Python 3.11
 2. MSVC 19.37